Trafficking Risk in Sub-Saharan African Supply Chains

 LEVEL OF CORRUPTION

-The Transparency International Corruption Perception Index scores Djibouti as a 30 out of 100, where a 0 signals “Highly Corrupt” and 100 signals “Very Clean.”
-Djibouti ranked 123 out of 176 on that index.[23]
+Djiboutian law provides criminal penalties for corruption, however, this law is not applied effectively, and officials are reported to have “engaged in corrupt practices with impunity”.[44]
+The 2021 Transparency International Corruption Perceptions Index scored Djibouti 30 out of 100, where a 0 signals “Highly Corrupt” and 100 signals “Very Clean.”
+Djibouti ranked 128 out of 180 countries on the index, seeing an increase of three places from 2020.[45]

 Socio-Economic Risk Factors